Leveraging Open Information Extraction for More Robust Domain Transfer of Event Trigger Detection: Experimental Setup

 \subsection{Datasets and Preprocessing}

-As the high-resource source domain, we use the MAVEN dataset, which is annotated with trigger annotations on the sentence level from the Wikipedia domain.
-The low-resource target domain datasets were selected from the news domain and also had annotations on sentence level or could be easily separated into sentences with trigger annotations.
-We opted for ACE 2005, EDNYT, and the EVEXTRA datasets.
-The dataset statistics are summarized in Table~\ref{tab:dataset_stats}.
+As a dataset from a high-resource source domain, we use MAVEN, a dataset of Wikipedia articles with sentence-level trigger annotations.
+In the low-resource target domain, we use datasets from the news domain -- ACE 2005, EDNYT, and the EVEXTRA -- which also have sentence-level trigger annotations.
+Table~\ref{tab:dataset_stats} summarizes the dataset statistics.

 \paragraph{MAVEN.}